SnowyStorm00/shiny-pokemon-counter/readme.md

 2. Run `npm install` to install dependencies
 3. Run `npm start` to start the application
 4. Run `npm run build` to build the distributable

-## Notes
-- This is the initial release of the Shiny Pokemon Counter
-- Future updates may include additional hunting methods and features

 ## Known Issues
 - None at this time